Tortar/PowerPointAudio-Extractor/README.md

 # PowerPointAudio-Extractor

-Are you tired to listen to powerpoint audios at normal speed or to extract audio files from it manually to speed them up?
+Are you tired to listen to powerpoint audios at normal speed or to extract audio files from it manually ?
 Use this script !

 For each powerpoint in the same folder of the script , it extracts and joins audio files in a single file .wav: you can easily speed up the audio from here.